Hira-Iftikhar-123/Preloved/README.md

 ### Category Selection & Sorting
 - Users can filter clothing items by category.
 - Products are also sorted by price (Low to High, High to Low).

+### Recommendations
+Personalized product suggestions based on user preferences and behavior.

+- **Content-Based Filtering**: Analyzes the user's previous orders to recommend items based on preferred categories, brands, and price range.
+- **Collaborative Filtering**: Identifies users with similar purchase histories and recommends items they have bought but the current user has not.
+- Recommendations are stored and updated in the database for faster access and improved accuracy.